MetteHejberg/Lang_assignment5/README.md

 Tomasello, M. (2003).
 Constructing a language: *A usage-based theory of language acquisition*.
 Harvard University Press.

 ## 2. Method
-A large part of this assignment was to wrangle the data to get it into a format that I could work with.
+A large part of this assignment was to wrangle the data to get them into a format that I could work with.

 ## 3. Usage ```nlp_age_classifier.py```
 To run the code you should: